My List of Apps to Try

 PPM AI helps pediatricians and practice leaders make informed decisions, strengthen efficiency, and uphold the highest standards of pediatric care—reducing the confusing search through complex policy manuals or toolkits.

-USNWSAP AI (A professional, conversational interface for the United States National Water Safety Action Plan (USNWSAP) knowledge base. developed by Mark M. Simonian, MD)
+USNWSAP AI (A professional, conversational interface to reflect the United States National Water Safety Action Plan (USNWSAP) knowledge base and developed by Mark M. Simonian, MD)

 USNWSAP AI is a specialized assistant built to translate the United States National Water Safety Action Plan (USNWSAP) into clear, actionable insights.
 It helps practitioners, policymakers, educators, and advocates explore 98 expert-reviewed drowning prevention strategies across six domains: barriers, supervision, data and surveillance, education and water competency, rescue and CPR, and life jackets.